mshiner/mshiner.github.io/_pages/site_info.md

 {% include calendar-subscribe.html %}

-To include a frame of the next ride....
+To include details of the next ride....

 ## Next ride